Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "Yes."
 Kirk said, flatly.
 "Bribery.
 This is *important.*"

-She gave him a calculating look. "*Twelve* Credits...is a wonderful donation to the cause of healthcare in this impoverished community, and I thank you for your altruism and charity."
+She gave him a calculating look. "*Twelve* Credits... is a wonderful donation to the cause of healthcare in this impoverished community, and I thank you for your altruism and charity."

 "Twelve it is."